 The answer is simple: create engaging content.

-Now, imagine you went to Best Buy’s Facebook page and found no followers, no reviews and no content.
-Or maybe the page is covered in negative comments and reviews with no responses from the company.
+Now, imagine you went to that restaurant’s Google Business page and found no reviews and no content.
+Or maybe the Google listing only has low star reviews like 1-3 stars and has negative reviews with no responses from the company.
 Would you feel the same way about them?
 Probably not.
 Why?
 Because there’s no engaging content or interaction to build trust.
 This could be perceived as the company not caring enough about its customers to keep them updated on social media, or that customers do not like the company enough to interact positively with them online.

 So, how do you create some buzz around your social media pages?
 Here are some tips to create content that people will want to engage with: